Le Rhône: Operation

-As with all rotary engines, the crankshaft of the Rhône remained stationary in operation, with the entire crankcase and its attached cylinders rotating around it as a unit.
+As with all rotary engines, the crankshaft of the Rhône remained stationary in operation, with prt of the crankcase and its attached cylinders rotating around it as a unit.

-When compared with the Gnome Monosoupape, the Rhône engines were of a more conventional design with a carburetor mounted on the shaft, and an intake and exhaust valves mounted on the cylinder heads.
-Fuel was piped from the hollow shaft to the cylinder heads by copper tubes (mounted at the front of the 80 Horsepower 9C model and at the back on the 110 horsepower 9J).
+When compared with the Gnome Monosoupape, the Rhône engines were of a more conventional design with a carburetor mounted on the shaft, and intake and exhaust valves mounted on the cylinder heads.
+Fuel was piped from the hollow shaft to the cylinder heads by copper tubes (mounted at the front of the 80 horsepower 9C model and at the back on the 110 horsepower 9J).
 The use of a carburetor allowed the Rhône series engines to be throttled during flight, which greatly reduced fuel and lube oil consumption.
 The ability to throttle the engine was cited as the reason for the Aéronautique Militaire’s preference for the Rhône series over the 'Monosoupape.

 Le Rhône engines featured cylinders with grey iron liners which could be bored out and replaced when worn allowing the cylinders to be reused.
 Sealing was done with piston rings only and without the use of the bronze obturator rings used on Gnome and Clerget engines.

 A complicated slipper bearing system was used in the Rhône series engines.
 The master rod was of a split type, which employed three concentric grooves, designed to accept slipper bearings from the other cylinders.
 The other connecting rods used inner-end bronze shoes, which were shaped to fit in the grooves.
 Using this design each rod took its own thrust which removed the strain that would otherwise have been put onto the master rod.

 The Rhône series engine's defining feature was an unconventional valve actuation system, with a single centrally-pivoting rocker arm moving the exhaust valve and the intake valve.
 When the arm moved down, it opened the intake valve and when it moved up, it opened the exhaust valve.
 To make this system work, a two-way push-pull rod was fitted, instead of the more conventional one-way pushrod.
 This feature required the cam followers to incorporate a positive action, a function designed in by using a combination of links and levers.
 The patented valve actuation design reduced engine vibration but it prevented valve overlap and so limited power output.